Turfjs/turf/README.md

 ## Precision

-Although we make a reasonable effort for accuracy in our implementations, we are ultimately limited by the fact that we are handling GeoJSON data.
+Although we make a reasonable effort for precision in our implementations, we are ultimately limited by the fact that we are handling GeoJSON data.
 For lots of consumer devices, GPS accuracy is within a few meters of the actual point.
 When using latitude and longitude, 6 digits after the decimal works out to an [error around 10cm](https://datatracker.ietf.org/doc/html/rfc7946#section-11.2).
-Although libraries exist to provide arbitrary precision math, we try to use JavaScript's built in numeric type (64 bit floating point) for performance reasons.
+Although libraries exist to provide arbitrary precision math, we try to use JavaScript's built in types for performance reasons.

 Although it is possible to specify GeoJSON positions with more than 6 digits of precision, Turf cannot guarantee correctness at these scales.
 Certain operations may run into issues when the distances involved are very small, at the limit of what our Number type can represent.